 When Rick Pollack began experimenting with 3D printing in the early 2000s, he was working full time while making parts and fixing homemade printers in his spare time.
 Finally, in 2009, Rick started MakerGear to provide parts and eventually create his own line of 3D printers.
 Since then, MarkerGear has received many accolades, provided a source of local employment in Ohio, and, above all, helped creators make products of their own.

 Founded in 2015, Parkland turns plastic into backpacks and accessories.
-All of its exterior fabrics are made from 100% recycled water bottles, while its “leather” accents are made from apples.
+All of the top Shopify store’s exterior fabrics are made from 100% recycled water bottles, while its “leather” accents are made from apples.
 Merging functional design with purpose, each item is a way to buy better and waste less.

 48. The Honey Pot

 The Honey Pot is an all-natural feminine care company powered by herbs, made by women, and backed by science.
 Founder Bea Dixon wanted to help other women find relief when she experienced discomfort from bacterial vaginosis for months.
-With products designed for specific use cases like expecting or current moms, or those on the go, or looking to sooth, heal, or rejuvenate, The Honey Pot provides natural ways to calm itch and irritation and handle menstruation.
+With products designed for specific use cases like expecting or current moms, or those on the go, or looking to sooth, heal, or rejuvenate, The Honey Pot uses its store with Shopify to provide natural ways to calm itch and irritation and handle menstruation.